 Okra… love it… or hate it?
 Never tried?
 Ahhh yes!
 That’s who I’m looking for!
 Someone without preconceived notions of okra.

-In this soup, the okra is coated with polenta and together they make a rich creamy soup.
+In this recipe okra is coated with polenta and together they make a rich creamy soup.
 Did you doubt me?

 Seriously, this is rich and hearty – all you really need is a great loaf of crusty bread to sop up all this amazing broth!